-Group Members and their employees must comply with and respect this Policy when processing personal information for their own purposes and as a processor on behalf of another Group Member.
+Group Members and their employees must comply with and respect this Policy when processing customer personal information in their capacity as service providers to a customer.

 This Policy does not replace any specific data protection requirements that might apply to a business area or function.